 There's no question that Minnesota is one of the world's top destinations for winter fun.
 But if snow days leave you longing for sunnier ones, you’ll find plenty of ways to partake in summer’s many splendors from the comfort of the great indoors.
 From golfing and swimming to farmers markets and food trucks, you may be surprised to find many of summer’s favorite pastimes happening year-round—yes, even in Minnesota.

 Ever wish you could golf in January?
-You could fly to Florida, or you could head to an indoor golf center like Golf Zone in Chaska, which claims to be Minnesota’s only year-round, all-weather golf center.
-The unique facility features 40 heated, full-length driving range stalls, plus 18 holes of mini-golf.
+You could fly to Florida, or you could head to an indoor golf center like the new Top Golf in Brooklyn Center, which offers loads of fun for even the non-golfers in the family, thanks to its interactive games, bigscreen TVs and climate-controlled hitting bays.
 Golf domes, which typically house dozens of hitting stalls, chipping targets and putting greens under a large dome, can be found in Edina, Brooklyn Park and Maplewood.

 If simulators are more your speed, Cragun’s Resort in Brainerd, Bulrush Golf Club in Rush City, Bunker Indoor Golf in Minnetonka, Bunker Hills Golf Club in Coon Rapids, and the PGA experience at MSP Airport allow golfers to virtually visit Pebble Beach, St. Andrews and dozens of other world-renowned courses all from one tee.